soggiest/appdynamics-platform-docker/README.md

 # AppDynamics Platform Docker Containers
 Docker containers for installing and running the AppDynamics Controller with EUM Server and Analytics support on Centos, Fedora or Ubuntu base images.
 These containers allow you to manage an AppDynamics Platform install using Docker, with persistent data storage for the AppDynamics installation and database.

+## Please Note
+This project uses a single-host installation for the AppDynamics Controller and End User Monitoring, with the embedded Events Service.
+This is suitable for small, demonstration installations only: for production deployments please see the [product documentation](https://docs.appdynamics.com/display/PRO41/Install+the+Events+Service).

 ## Quick Summary
 1. (Initialize data volume) `docker run --name platform-data appdynamics/platform-data`
 2. (Install AppDynamics) `docker run --rm -it --name platform-install -h controller --volumes-from platform-data  appdynamics/platform-install`